 - If it’s stained/sealed – use a wood scratch repair kit.

 Choose the right type of paint stripper

-There is a lot of paint removing products available on the market to remove paint from wood.
-You can choose from a different form like liquid, paste/gel, or spray.
+There are a lot of paint-removing products available on the market to remove paint from wood.
+You can choose from different forms like liquid, paste/gel, or spray.
 Or different strengths like professional-grade ones, for instance.
 There are also products more natural with a low odor, like the Blue Bear paint stripper made from soybeans.

 - CITRISTRIP Safer Paint & Varnish Stripping Gel is easy to use.

 - Stays wet and active for up to 24 hours allowing stripping of multiple layers in one step.